Silex/rocketjob/pro.md

 end
 ```

-`rocketjob-pro` has the ability to throttle the number of workers that can work on
+[rocketjob-pro][2] has the ability to throttle the number of workers that can work on
 a specific sliced job instance at any time.

 Sometimes there are jobs that we don't want to allow to use all available workers.